-Once you have booked with Wendy Wu Tours, you will receive a confirmation invoice with deposit documentation via email.
-This includes important information and links to access the visa application form and instructions sheet online (if applicable).
-Your final documentation pack will be sent to you approximately four weeks prior to departure.
+Once you have booked with Wendy Wu Tours, you will receive a confirmation invoice, which includes a link to our Visas, Passports and Health page.
+Here you will find the applicable visa application form, and a help sheet (if required).
+Your final documentation pack will be sent to you approximately 2-3 weeks prior to departure.